 The story of cultural objects

-Within this project, our co-design method is a key element: we develop and evaluate the tools and services with the public, curators, artists and designers in an iterative process.
-For this, three case studies will be executed in various museums and exhibitionsspaces, so that the prototypes can be tested by visitors.
+Within this project, our co-design method was a key element: we developed and evaluated the tools and services with the public, curators, artists and designers in an iterative process.
+For this, three case studies were executed in various museums and exhibition spaces, so that the prototypes could be tested by visitors.

-Waag Society adds knowledge about different interaction principles to the project.
-Furthermore, we develop usage scenarios, we design the interface of the toolkit and we will organize workshops for curators during which the technology will be tested and implemented.
+Waag added knowledge about different interaction principles to the project.
+Furthermore, we developed usage scenarios, we designed the interface of the toolkit and organizde workshops for curators during which the technology will be tested and implemented.

 Project partners: Sheffield Hallam University, University of Limerick, University of Strathclyde, eCTRL Solutions, Digitaal Erfgoed Nederland, University of Stuttgart, University Carlos III Madrid, Museo Storico Italiano della Guerra, Allard Pierson Museum, Museon, Fondazione Bruno Kessler.

 This project has received funding from the European Union’s Seventh Framework Programme for research, technological development and demonstration under grant agreement no. 600851.